intake/intake/docs/source/catalog.rst

 Template functions can also be used in parameters (see `Templating`_, above), but you can use the available functions directly without the extra `{{...}}`.

-For example, this catalog entry uses the ``env("USER")`` functionality as described to set a default based on the user's home directory.
+For example, this catalog entry uses the ``env("HOME")`` functionality as described to set a default based on the user's home directory.

 .. code-block:: yaml